elegant-scipy/elegant-scipy/markdown/ch7.markdown

 `optimize.minimize` function has given us the correct amount of shift (-50) to get it back to its original state.

-It turns out, however, that this was the simplest kind of optimization, and this brings us to the principal difficulty of this kind of
+It turns out, however, that this was a particularly easy optimization problem, which brings us to the principal difficulty of this kind of
 alignment: sometimes, the MSE has to get worse before it gets better.

 Let's look again at shifting images, starting with the unmodified image: